Sometimes, you’d rather be alone and detach yourself from the world.

 12. Taxi Driver

 Taxi Driver is not just a film about loneliness.
 This movie will take you on a roller coaster ride of different emotions.
-Robert De Niro gives a striking performance as a loner taxi driver with insomnia.
+Robert De Niro performs strikingly as a loner taxi driver with insomnia.

 Working the busy streets of New York, he tries too hard to connect with the people around him.
 He is ultimately beset by fear and paranoia.
 And you can’t blame him—he has just returned from the Vietnam War.

-We highly recommend watching this film if you are looking for a heavy story.
-It not only centers on De Niro’s character as an individual consumed by loneliness, but also tackles how one man’s mind can be corrupted by an inhumane government and justice system.
+We highly recommend watching this film if you want a heavy story.
+It centers on De Niro’s character as an individual consumed by loneliness and tackles how an inhumane government and justice system can corrupt one man's mind.

 13. Life of Pi

 This movie explains to us the distinction between being alone and lonely.
 You’re probably already aware of it.
-Just because you are alone doesn’t mean you are lonely, and just because you have a lot of people surrounding you doesn’t mean you aren’t lonely.
+Just because you are alone doesn’t mean you are lonely, and just because you have many people surrounding you doesn’t mean you aren’t lonely.
 Was Pi alone?
 No. But was he lonely?
 Well, you should probably watch the movie.

 14. Gravity